 I like the story of Gillian and Charlotte.

 Did Gillian do the right thing?
-Of course she did.
+Of course, she did.
 She said NO to Charlotte’s behavior and removed herself from the situation.
-Many people hesitate to say no to certain behaviours, or to performing certain tasks or activities, because they are afraid of hurting someone’s feelings and losing the relationship.
-As a result, they become overly accommodating in their relationships, conforming to what everyone else wants and in so doing, they lose their sense of individuality.
+Many people hesitate to say no to certain behaviours or perform certain tasks or activities because they are afraid of hurting someone’s feelings and losing the relationship.
+As a result, they become overly accommodating in their relationships, conforming to what everyone else wants, and in so doing, they lose their sense of individuality.
 We must be clear about our yeses and our nos.
 To do otherwise is to create blurred boundary lines where you begin to lose your sense of identity.